What Is Active Directory (AD)?

 Can I use ADUC on Windows 11?

 Yes.
-Install RSAT (Remote Server Administration Tools) via Windows Features or Optional Features in Settings.
+Install RSAT via Windows Features or Optional Features in Settings.

 What if I don’t see ADUC in Tools?

-Ensure that the Active Directory Domain Services role is installed.
-For client PCs, use RSAT.
+Ensure the AD DS role is installed.
+On client PCs, install RSAT.

 How do I add a computer to Active Directory?